inpsyde/monkery-test-case/README.md

 # Monkery test case

-Composes all relevant packages for WP components unit testing (brain/monkey, mockery, phpunit) and provides a simple test case for PHPUnit that sets up everything.
+Composes all relevant packages for WP components unit testing (brain/monkey and mockery) and provides a simple test case for PHPUnit that sets up everything.

 Usage: